-Purchase Obligations - As of December 31, 2014 the Company had purchase obligations in the amount of \$15.0 million compared to \$7.9 million as of September 30, 2014.
+Purchase Obligations - As of March 31, 2015 the Company had purchase obligations in the amount of \$29.8 million compared to \$7.9 million as of September 30, 2014.
 These purchase obligations consist of outstanding purchase orders for goods and services.

 While the amount represents purchase agreements, the actual amounts to be paid may be less if any agreements are renegotiated, canceled or terminated.

 Development projects - In fiscal 2014, Tempress Systems, Inc. ("Tempress") entered into an agreement with the Energy Research Centre of the Netherlands ("ECN"), a Netherlands government sponsored research institute, for a joint research and development project.
 Under the terms of the agreement, Tempress sold an ion implanter ("Equipment") to ECN for \$1.4 million.
 Both Tempress and ECN are performing research and development projects utilizing the Equipment at the ECN facilities.
 Each party to the agreement will have 100% rights to the results of the projects developed separately by the individual parties.
 Any results co-developed will be jointly owned.
-Over the four - year period of the agreement, Tempress is required to contribute \$1.4 million to the project in the form of installation of the equipment, acceptance testing, project meeting attendance, training, parts, and service, including keeping the equipment in good condition and repair for the first two years of the agreement.
+Over the four-year period of the agreement, Tempress is required to contribute \$1.4 million to the project in the form of installation of the Equipment, acceptance testing, project meeting attendance, training, parts, and service, including keeping the equipment in good condition and repair for the first two years of the agreement.

 In 2013, Shanghai Kingstone Semiconductor Company Ltd. ("Kingstone") entered into an agreement with certain government agencies in Shanghai, China for the purpose of developing ion implant technology for non-solar applications.
-Kingstone has substantially completed the first phase of this development project and received \$3.6 million of grant funds for the project.
-Kingstone is investigating options for securing funding for their \$6.1 million of its commitment to the project.
-The remainder of Kingstone's commitment is to be in place by December 2015.
-Amtech owns 55% of Kingstone Technology Hong Kong Limited, which owns 100% of Shanghai Kingstone Semiconductor Company Ltd. Amtech has no obligation or plan to fund Kingstone's commitments under this agreement.
+Kingstone has substantially completed the first phase of this development project and received \$4.1 million of grant funds for the project.
+Kingstone is investigating options for securing \$6.1 million of its commitment to the project.
+Amtech owns 55% of Kingstone Technology Hong Kong Limited, which owns 100% of Kingstone.
+Amtech has no obligation or plan to fund Kingstone's commitments under this agreement.